DQL VS Other Query Languages¶

 object::kubelet_pod:(name, age) { cpu_usage > 30.0 } [10m] BY namespace

-# Find the log named my_service application (message field)
+# Find logs for the application named my_service (message field)

 logging::my_service:(message) [1d]